-If you want to make your own cake for a party your throwing, or for celebrating a special time of year, but not quite confident in your cake decorating skills, cupcakes are a perfect middle ground.
+If you want to make your own cake for a party your throwing, or for celebrating a special time of year, but not quite confident in your cake decorating skills, cupcakes are a perfect middle ground!

-However, I’m not shy of using boxed cake mixes to make things easy.
+However, I’m not shy about using boxed cake mixes to make things easy.
 There are so many awesome flavors of cake mix out there, that even if you don’t have a baking bone in your body, you can whip up a batch of cupcakes without a hitch.

 And there is always the option of buying ready-made cupcakes that you can decorate yourself at home.

 What I’m saying is, these cupcake recipes for parties can be baked from scratch according to the ingredients and instructions that I’ve given you – or using a box mix or ready-made cupcakes.
 You will have to decorate them yourself though!
 But that doesn’t have to be hard either…